18F/content-guide/pages/punctuation.md

 *We emphasize open, digital record keeping, and — whenever possible — we illuminate our processes.*

+And when representing a range of numbers you should use the shorter en dash (–), which is `Option+-` on Macs.
+For example:

+*We assign 2–3 people to each development team.*

 **Quotes:** Below are examples of correctly punctuated quotations.

 *“Would you like a banana?” he asked.*